nicole140002-wang/Ski-Field-Suitability-Modelling-South-Island-New-Zealand/README.md

 ![South Island ski-field suitability map with a Queenstown-Lakes inset](images/final-suitability-map.png)

-*Saved coursework output showing limited-suitability and suitable areas, with a detailed Queenstown-Lakes inset.
-This map reflects the original notebook; see the validation note below before interpreting it as a final analytical result.*
+*Modelled ski-field suitability across New Zealand’s South Island based on elevation, slope and road proximity, with a detailed inset of the Queenstown-Lakes District.*

 A Python-based multi-criteria spatial analysis exploring potential ski-field suitability across New Zealand’s South Island.
 Completed as coursework at the **University of Canterbury**, this project demonstrates terrain analysis, raster processing, spatial modelling, zonal statistics and cartographic visualisation.